Seravo/docs/_posts/2015-10-11-integration-tests.md

 So when the project is functional we have the feature described above and we want it to work always.

-Integration tests make sure that this feature works as described in usecase.
+Integration tests make sure that this feature works as described in the use case.

 ## Testing with Rspec & Capybara
 Our integration tests use ruby testing framework called [Rspec](http://rspec.info/) with extension [Capybara](http://jnicklas.github.io/capybara/).